#220: Willow Park

 2100 Carolina Street

 A small playground ideal for 2-5 year olds makes up the majority of this tiny park at the north end of Mount Pleasant.
-Any child into grade school will find the structure difficult to navigate though, and the area around the park is small, with just two benches, and only moderately maintained.
+Any child in grade school will find the structure small difficult to navigate though, and the area around the park is small — with just two benches — and only moderately maintained.

 If you live in an apartment nearby, with a small kid, and have minimal expectations?
-It does its job passibly.
+It does its job passably.

 For anyone else in the neighbourhood, you’d do well to walk two blocks east to Prince Albert and West 6th, where a small garden and informal park is on top of a dramatic concrete stairwell, providing unique views of the industrial lands to the north.